bnaucler/randomslide/README.md

                         fb          string      The feedback info itself

 ```
-Endpoints marked with `*` requires the user to be logged in.
+Endpoints marked with `*` requires the user to be logged in, authenticated by `user` & `skey` being included with the request.

 ## Contributing
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for best practices and information on how to get involved in the project.